cerebral/cerebral/docs/introduction/debugger.md

 ## Install

 [Download the Debugger](https://github.com/cerebral/cerebral-debugger/releases) for your target OS: Mac, Windows or Linux.
 The debugger will automatically notify you and self-update.
+On Linux auto-update works only for the [snap](https://snapcraft.io) package.

 ## Signals